 - How many unsubscribes there are on average

-The formula is related to algorithms, this means that it’s difficult to bypass it.
+The formula is related to algorithms; this means that it is difficult to bypass it.
 Nonetheless, there are certain things that you can do to manage it properly.

-It’s essential that you get rid of invalid addresses as they can seriously damage your reputation.
-Without a doubt, there are a number of addresses that are no longer valid.
-As mentioned ISP will take a look at the bounce rate.
+You must get rid of invalid addresses as they can seriously damage your reputation.
+Without a doubt, several addresses are no longer valid.
+As mentioned above, ISP will take a look at your bounce rate.

-Thus, if you’re sending your campaign to someone that is no longer using that email, you will have a high bounce rate.
+Thus, if you are sending your campaign to someone that is no longer using that email address, you will have a high bounce rate.
 Therefore, your sender reputation will automatically drop.
-The more emails you send, the lower your reputation will be.

-Before you send an email, you must ensure that you check your email list in order to get rid of them.
+Before you send an email, you must ensure that you check your mailing list in order to get rid of invalid emails.
 If you want to protect your reputation as much as you can, this is the first step to take.

-Above all, you don’t want the spam filters to notice that your campaigns have low open rates.
+Above all, you do not want spam filters to notice that your campaigns have low open rates.
 This will, in turn, affect deliverability for the other customers.

 Tip: You also have to consider authenticating the sending domain.
-This will provide a boost over your competitors.
+This will provide an advantage over your competitors.

 - Offer something of value

-Even if you believe that you’ve produced the most engaging emails known to mankind, the main idea is that you don’t send them frequently or irregularly.
-ISP will lower your sending your reputation if you trade quantity over quality.
+Even if you believe that you have produced the most engaging emails, try not to send emails too frequently and likewise, too infrequently.
+ISP will lower your sender reputation if you trade quantity over quality.

-In addition to this, if your subject line looks, reads, and sounds like spam, it will be perceived as…spam.
-This means that your customers will straightaway flag your email as spam and you can also risk your future campaigns going in the same folder.
+In addition to this, if your subject line sounds like spam, it will be perceived as…you guessed it - spam!
+Your customers will straightaway flag your email as spam and you can also risk your future campaigns going in the same folder.
 Thus, your sender reputation will inevitably suffer.
 This is why you must understand that less is more.

-It’s important that your lists are segmented into sections.
-The best option would be to have multiple smaller lists in order to ensure that everyone gets relevant information for their needs.
-It doesn’t matter if you’re offering something of value if it’s not what the customer wants.
-You will notice your sender reputation plummet if your customers are not given the right campaigns.
+Your lists must be segmented into sections.
+The best option would be to have multiple smaller lists in order to ensure that everyone receives information relevant to their needs.
+It does not matter if you are offering something of value if it is not what the customer wants.
+You will notice your sender reputation plummet if your customers are not sent the right campaigns.

-You can distribute them according to their age, demographics, and gender.
-If you’re thinking of doing experiential marketing, you should avoid sending emails to those that live far away from the event.
+You can segment according to demographics.
+If you are thinking of engaging in experiential marketing, you should avoid sending emails to those that live far away from the location of the event.
 The reason for this is because you will come across as spammy.
-Even though it’s good to experiment, it’s essential that you protect your sender reputation as much as you can.
+Even though it is good to experiment, it is essential that you protect your sender reputation as much as you can.

 Furthermore, segmenting your list will also have a positive influence on overall engagement.
 Your customers will be able to respond to your campaign if they receive relevant alerts.
-The more people open and interact with you, the better your reputation will be.
+The more people open and interact with your emails, the better your reputation will be.

-Reduce Unsubscribe Rates to a better sender reputation
+Reduce Unsubscribe Rates to gain a better sender reputation

-The reason for this is because you’re sending your campaign to people who haven’t subscribed to you in the first place when they receive your email, they will inevitably unsubscribe.
-ISP will notice this and your reputation score will drop instantly.
-This will affect you even with the customers that have signed up for your services.
+The reason for this is because you are effectively sending your email campaign to people who have not subscribed to your list in the first place.
+Thus, when they receive your email, they will inevitably unsubscribe.
+ISP will notice this and your reputation score will diminish instantly.
+This will have a negative effect even with regards to the customers that did indeed sign up for your list.

 A good idea would be to seek feedback from your followers.
 This way, you will find out what they like and dislike so you will have a clear idea of how to design your next campaign.
-As well as, this key email marketing strategy will help you to address customer concerns.
+Also, this email marketing strategy will help you address customer concerns.
 This will show people that your business cares about their needs and not just their money.